MiguelABFlores/Repository-emailer/README.md

 Definition of Done:

-- [ x ] Your code demonstrates use of variables, looping structures, and control structures
+- [x] Your code demonstrates use of variables, looping structures, and control structures

 - [ ] Your code prints a user-friendly summary of open, merged, and closed pull requests including counts of PRs as well as their titles.
 Use your judgement on what you think is important information.

-- [ x ] Your code is able to be run/compiled without errors
+- [x] Your code is able to be run/compiled without errors

 - [ ] Your code should be configurable when it runs.
 Use your judgement on what needs to be configurable.